Brad Schneider (rugby league): Background

 He played his junior rugby league for the Western Lions.

 He attended Kirwan State High School before being signed by the Canberra Raiders.

 Playing career

-Early career
+2018

 In 2018, Schneider played for the Townsville Blackhawks in the Mal Meninga Cup.

+2019

-In 2019, he captained Kirwan State High in their NRL Schoolboy Cup final win over Westfields Sports High School.
+In 2019, he captained Kirwan State High School in their NRL Schoolboy Cup final win over Westfields Sports High School.

 In October 2019, Schneider signed with the Canberra Raiders.

+2020

 In 2020, Schneider was set to play for the Raiders' Jersey Flegg Cup team before the season was cancelled due to the COVID-19 pandemic.

 2021

 Schneider began the 2021 season playing for Canberra's NSW Cup team.

-In Round 11 of the 2021 NRL season, Schneider made his first grade debut for Canberra against Melbourne.
+In Round 11 of the 2021 NRL season, Schneider made his first grade début for Canberra against the Melbourne Storm.

+2022

+Schneider made 10 appearances for Canberra in the 2022 season, posting 50 points in total which consisted of scoring 1 try and 23 successful goals.
+Schneider recorded a 79.31% goal kicking percentage in 2022.

+Schneider won the Peter Mulholland NRL Rookie of the Year Award in 2022.